jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 <a name='change_and_test_the_code'></a>
 ## Change and test the code

-1. Return to your YummyRation project page on Bluemix DevOps Services.
+1. Return to your YummyRation project page in DevOps Services.

 1. Near the run bar, click the **Live Edit** button.
 Let the app deployment finish.
   * Bluemix Live Sync allows you to quickly preview changes to Node.js apps in Live Edit mode.
 When you update your static files with Live Edit turned on, you can refresh your web app's browser window to see those changes reflected seconds after you make them.
 For more information on Bluemix Live Sync, [see the Bluemix Live Sync documentation][14].